 Meanwhile, Chandrasekhar Azad, a revolutionary, killed himself with the last bullet of his pistol to prevent him from falling into the hands of the British police.
 His suicide supported the revolutionary movement, while the police investigated Bhagat Singh’s involvement in Saunders’ assassination.

-The Indian freedom fighters had hoped that Gandhiji would make an agreement with Lord Irwin for the release of Bhagat Singh Sukhdev and Rajguru, but if Gandhiji flatly refused to do so, Gandhiji would refuse to sign the agreement if the following changes were made.
+The Indian revolutionaries had hoped that Gandhiji would make an agreement with Lord Irwin for the release of Bhagat Singh Sukhdev and Rajguru, but if Gandhiji flatly refused to do so, Gandhiji would refuse to sign the agreement if the following changes were made.

 “Release of political prisoners involved in violence”